mahmoud/clastic/docs/tutorial.rst

    Clastic supports multiple template engines;
    in this application we use `Ashes`_.
+   Ashes is a Python implementation of the `Dust`_ template engine for JavaScript.

 This template expects some data to be passed to it.
 These are marked using curly brackets: